 Conclusions on Preventing Competitors from Stealing Your Clients

 It is possible to safeguard your clients from your competitors.
 You can do several things to help mitigate your losses and maybe even steal some of your clients back (as well as some of the clients of your competitor).
-You can increase communication, offer something of more value, ask your customers why they made the switch, and make counterattacks.
+For example, you can increase communication, offer more value, ask your customers why they made the switch, and make counterattacks.
 So, if you’ve faced customer losses, don’t worry.
 It is entirely possible to take the loss and turn it into a win with a little hard work!